kayomarz/ml-select/README.md

 # Steps taken to build the compoent

-The steps taken to develop this component as well as the experience of diving into the ReasonML/ReScript ecosystem are also described below.
+The steps taken to develop this component and notes about the language and its ecosystem also described below.

 The purpose of making this component is to explore the **OCaml** based **ReasonML** and **ReScript** for frontend web development.

 Hence this is not a production ready library.

+## Aspects to learn

+1. Ecosystem including build and test tools.
+2. Language features.
+3. How to write bindings such that they take advantage of type safety which ReScript/ReasonML provide.

 ## Choosing between ReScript & ReasonML